The Freshman (1925 film)

 The Freshman is a 1925 American silent comedy film that tells the story of a college freshman trying to become popular by joining the school football team.
 It stars Harold Lloyd, Jobyna Ralston, Brooks Benedict, and James Anderson.
 It remains one of Lloyd's most successful and enduring films.
+When the film opened on September 20 at the B.S.
+Moss Colony Theater on Broadway, Broderick & Felsen's production of Campus Capers was the opening act which was engaged for the full ten weeks of the film's run.

 The film was written by John Grey, Sam Taylor, Tim Whelan, and Ted Wilde.
 It was directed by Taylor and Fred C. Newmeyer.

-In 1990, The Freshman was selected for preservation in the United States National Film Registry by the Library of Congress as being "culturally, historically, or aesthetically significant", added in the second year of voting and one of the first 50 films to receive the honor.
+In 1990, The Freshman was selected for preservation in the United States National Film Registry by the Library of Congress as being "culturally, historically, or aesthetically significant," added in the second year of voting and one of the first 50 films to receive the honor.

 Plot

 Harold Lamb (Harold Lloyd), a bright-eyed but naive young man, enrolls at Tate University.
 On the train there, he meets Peggy (Jobyna Ralston).
 They are attracted to each other.

 Harold decides that the best way to ensure his popularity at school is to emulate his movie idol, The College Hero, down to mimicking a little jig he does before greeting anyone, and taking his nickname, "Speedy".
 However, the College Cad (Brooks Benedict) quickly makes him the butt of an ongoing joke, of which the freshman remains blissfully unaware.
 Harold thinks he is popular, when in fact he is the laughingstock of the whole school.
 His only real friend is Peggy, who turns out to be his landlady's daughter.
-She is described in one of the film's title cards as "the kind of girl your mother must have been".
+She is described in one of the film's title cards as "the kind of girl your mother must have been."

 He tries out for the football team.
 The coach (Pat Harmon) is unimpressed, but as Harold has damaged their only practice tackle dummy, the coach uses him in its place.
 At the end of practice, though, he approves of Harold's enthusiasm (undiminished after repeated tackling).
 The coach is about to dismiss the freshman when Chet Trask (James Anderson), the captain and star of the team, suggests making him their water boy, while letting him think he has made the squad.